 Each of the 30+ Colorado casinos is eligible to apply for a master license and align itself with up to two partners — one for online and one for retail.

-The vast majority of them are commercial properties located in one of three gambling towns: Black Hawk, Central City, and Cripple Creek.
+The vast majority are commercial properties located in one of three gambling towns: Black Hawk, Central City, and Cripple Creek.
 The other two are tribal casinos located in the southwest corner of the state known as the Four Corners region.

 |Casino||Location||Partner(s)||Retail opening||Online launch|